Songonge/Power-BI-Projects/Budget-and-Expenses-Analysis/README.md

 ## Introduction
 This project provides an in-depth review of project performance, budget allocation, and expenses.
 It analyzes various projects across multiple domains of technology, reflecting the organization’s strategic priorities.
-The interactive dashboard presented here displays meaningful insights and provides recommendations for the company to excel.
+The interactive dashboard presented here provides meaningful insights and offers recommendations to help the company excel.

 ## Achieved Goals
 This report delves into the insights derived from the data visualization, identifying key trends and areas of focus for better decision-making.
 By analyzing key financial and operational metrics from the data, this report aims to: